ejpszemo/spendings-app/README.md

 ---

 **Note**: All data is stored locally in your browser using localStorage.
-Use the 🚫 button to clear app data, or clearing your browser data will also erase all spendings and users.
+Use the Clear data button to clear app data, or clearing your browser data will also erase all spendings and users.